How to Market an Event: 75 Ideas to Promote an Event

 16. Add value by talking about the event.
 If you’ll have special speakers, workshops, conferences, or panels, mention those in your emails.
 Don’t be afraid to drop the big names in your industry, if they’ll be there, or show their photos.
 Sometimes you have to come right out and say “this is what we’re doing that sets us apart” to get people there.

 17. Send more than one email.
 Events can sneak up on you — and your attendees — fast.
-Don’t send one or two emails right before the show, or a simple “thanks for coming” email right after.
-Use your list to its fullest potential.
+Don’t send one or two emails right before events, or a simple “thanks for coming” email right after.
+Use your list to its fullest potential to promote an event successfully.
 Remember that you don’t have to talk about the event the whole time: you can always curate content from blogs and websites that attendees might find useful!

 Social Media Activities